 - Get a good handle on the 16+ technical key areas and proactively apply these key areas.

 - Look at things from both business and technical perspective: architects form a bridge between many cross functional teams like business analysts, stake holders, project managers, developers, testers, infrastructure team, operational and support staff.
 Know your target audience and learn to convey technology to the business non-technically and the business requirements to the techies technically.

 - Learn to look at the big pictures and also pay attention to details where required.

 - Get a well rounded hands-on experience.
 For example, client side, server side, application integration, full SDLC, etc. Nothing beats experience, and you can proactively fast-track your career by learning from others’ experience via good books, blogs, industry specific web sites, and helping others on the forums.

-- You don’t have to be the “jack of all trades” but as a technical leader and a bridge between various stake holders and the development teams, you need to have good soft skills to make things happen by engaging the right teams and expertise.
+- You don’t have to be the “jack of all trades” but as a technical leader and a bridge between various cross functional teams, you need to have good soft skills to make things happen by engaging the right teams and expertise.
 The key soft skills to have are communication, interpersonal, leadership, analytical, negotiation, and problem solving.

 So, the combination of all the above can transform you into an architect.
 Stay visible at your current work and behave like an architect to get a foot in the door.
 Ask the right questions and contribute in team meetings and crisis sessions to prove your capabilities.
 It is much easier to step up in your current role by proving your capabilities than applying for an entry level position without any prior experience.